zen-gineer/Personal-Fullstack-Website/readme.md

 ![Me](https://avatars2.githubusercontent.com/u/23371802?s=460&v=4)

-This personal website showcasing some skills and accomplishments I have.
+This personal website is to showcase some skills and accomplishments I have, and to practice some new ones.
 It uses node/express backend with a mySQL database connection and React front end.
 This readme is available as a description of this website and how to use it.
 And will also show up as a pdf on the github repo page as popup description.

 ## Getting Started